esyede/rakit/packages/docs/data/strings.md

 ### Str::characterify()

-This method converts an integer to its character according to the ctype rules.
+Converts an integer to its character according to the ctype rules.
 Non-integer values are returned as-is:

 ```php